Tropical Mirror Symmetry in Dimension One: Tropical mirror symmetry and the boson--fermion correspondence

 The purpose of this section is to reveal the close relation between the proof of Theorem \ref{thm-mirror} in mathematical physics, using Fock spaces, and our tropical approach.
-Since the tropical setting requires a labeling of the underlying Feynman graphs and the use of the variables $q_1,\ldots,q_r$ to distinguish degree contributions from the different edges, we enrich the Fock space approach by incorporating adequate labelings.
+Since the tropical setting requires a labeling of the underlying Feynman graphs and the use of the variables $q_1,\dots,q_r$ to distinguish degree contributions from the different edges, we enrich the Fock space approach by incorporating adequate labelings.
 This enlarges the set of operators, but makes it easier to distinguish contributions for a fixed Feynman graph to a matrix element.
 In this way, we extend the Fock space approach so that it gives an alternative proof of the tropical mirror symmetry Theorem \ref{thm-refinedmirrortrop}, which holds on a finer level.
-Our main ingredient is Theorem \ref{thm-fock}, proving the equality of the number of labeled tropical covers with fixed underlying source graph, fixed multidegree and order and a sum of matrix elements in a bosonic Fock space. \\ \\ For the sake of explicitness, we limit our considerations to the case of Hurwitz numbers, i.e.\ $k_i=1$ for all $i$, and we do not have vertex contributions for Feynman integrals (see \ref{rem-ki1covers} and \ref{rem-ki1graphs}).
+Our main ingredient is Theorem \ref{thm-fock}, proving the equality of the number of labeled tropical covers with fixed underlying source graph, fixed multidegree and order and a sum of matrix elements in a bosonic Fock space.

+For the sake of explicitness, we limit our considerations to the case of Hurwitz numbers, i.e., $k_i=1$ for all $i$, and we do not have vertex contributions for Feynman integrals (see Remarks~\ref{rem-ki1covers} and~\ref{rem-ki1graphs}).
 In particular, all our graphs are $3$-valent, have no loops and genus $0$ at vertices.
-Higher descendants resp.\ vertex contributions can be incorporated into our discussion also, but would increase the amount of notation largely --- we would have to consider more summands for a bosonic vertex operator, and the tropical local vertex multiplicities would have to show up as coefficients of the bosonic vertex operator \cite{CJMR16}. \\ \\ As shown in Figure \ref{fig-Overview}, tropical geometry hands us a short-cut in the Fock space setting: we can relate the generating series of Hurwitz numbers directly to operators on the bosonic Fock space and do not need to envoke the fermionic Fock space and the Boson-Fermion Correspondence, which is often viewed as the essence of mirror symmetry for elliptic curves.
+Higher descendants resp.\ vertex contributions can be incorporated into our discussion also, but would increase the amount of notation largely~-- we would have to consider more summands for a bosonic vertex operator, and the tropical local vertex multiplicities would have to show up as coefficients of the bosonic vertex operator (see \cite[Section~5]{CJMR16}).

+As shown in Figure~\ref{fig-Overview}, tropical geometry hands us a short-cut in the Fock space setting: we can relate the generating series of Hurwitz numbers directly to operators on the bosonic Fock space and do not need to invoke the fermionic Fock space and the boson--fermion correspondence, which is often viewed as the essence of mirror symmetry for elliptic curves.